 8. Taal Heritage Town

-Taal was originally located in what is now the town of San Nicolas near the Taal Lake.
+Taal was originally located in what is now the town of San Nicolas near Taal Lake.
 The former provincial capital was forced to relocate to its present location when the Taal Volcano violently erupted in the mid-18th century.

 Although commercialization is apparent, the town center still elicits that strong old town vibe with the well-preserved town hall building and ancestral houses flanking the streets.
 But the town’s highlight is the Basilica de San Martin de Tours (or simply Taal Basilica), said to be the biggest Catholic church in Asia.
-Sitting atop a hill, it definitely commands attention and an iconic landmark.
+Sitting atop a hill, it definitely commands attention and is an iconic landmark.